languini-kitchen/languini-kitchen/languini/projects/lstm/README.md

 # Quasi-LSTM Baseline Model

-This is our LSTM and quasi LSTM implementation (use --is_quasi).
+This is our LSTM (use --non_quasi) and quasi LSTM implementation (default).
 An RNN that stays as true to the classic LSTM as possible while making changes to improve throughput.
 See the Languini Kitchen paper for details.

 Run the following command to see if you can load the model and feed it a batch of dummy data.
 ```